TheOdinProject/curriculum/html_css/grid-lessons/grid-conclusion.md

 ### Introduction

-Whenever you research either Flexbox or Grid, you’re sure to find many “experts” claiming one is better than the other.
+Whenever you research either Flexbox or Grid, you’re sure to find many “*experts*” claiming one is better than the other.
 The reality is much simpler - each has its place in the world of CSS but they work best as complementary tools.
 In this lesson, we’ll go over what to consider when choosing a Flexbox or Grid based layout and how we can have the best of both worlds by using them together.

 ### Learning Outcomes